deifyed/vault/README.md

 How it works?
 =====

-It creates a hard link of the target file inside ~/.vault and saves the path of the target.
-This way you can version control or rsync ~/.vault and deploy these files if needed later (after a format or if they accidentaly gets deleted).
+It creates a hard link of the target file inside ~/.conman and saves the path of the target.
+This way you can version control or rsync ~/.conman and deploy these files if needed later (after a format or if they accidentaly gets deleted).

 Usage
 =====

-vault --secure file.cfg Creates a link of file.cfg inside ~/.vault vault --recursive --secure folder Creates a link for the files inside folder and subfolders of folder inside ~/.vault vault --deploy id Creates a link from ~/.vault/id to where the original file was placed vault --list Lists all the secured files
+conman --secure file.cfg Creates a link of file.cfg inside ~/.conman conman --recursive --secure folder Creates a link for the files inside folder and subfolders of folder inside ~/.conman conman --deploy id Creates a link from ~/.conman/id to where the original file was placed conman --list Lists all the secured files

 Installation
 =====